 The following description refers to the 1200 dpi dual print head technology used in a printing unit.

 The bi-pitch laminated piezo actuator is installed in a stainless-steel head, developed in-house.
-It enables precise, stable control of ink discharge, even when the viscosity is high.
+It enables precise, stable control of ink discharge, even when ink viscosity is high.
 In the RICOH Pro VC60000, two 600 dpi heads are combined to comprise a 1200 dpi print head module.
 Two print heads, shifted by half the dot pitch, are installed in a single housing.
 The head module is capable of printing at 1200 dpi in a single pass.

 1200 dpi print head module